Top Seven Open Source Technologies Powering Facebook.

 These are the basic technologies that support Facebook.
 Let’s end up with these basic technologies and move on to learn about underlying Open Source technologies that keeps moving Facebook smoothly and made it as the world’s largest Social Network.
 Let’s get started with the list.

-MEMCACHED is a distributed memory caching system and is one of the best Open Source Software powering many sites over Internet.
+MEMCACHED is a distributed memory caching system and is one of the best Open Source Software powering many sites over the Internet.
 Facebook uses it as a caching layer between the web servers and MySQL servers.
 Facebook has customized MEMCACHED for its own operations.
-It runs thousands of MEMCACHED servers with with tens of TB of cached data.
+It runs thousands of MEMCACHED servers with tens of TB of cached data.

 PHP, being a scripting language, is relatively slow when compared to code that runs natively on a server.
 To overcome it Facebook developed Hip-Hop to convert PHP into C++ code for better performance.
 Hip-Hop for PHP isn’t technically a compiler itself, rather it is a source code transformer.

 With Hip-Hop, Facebook reduced the CPU usage on their web servers by 50%.
 Feeling that the web can benefit from Hip-Hop, it is made Open Source.